CharlesCarr/CharlesCarr/README.md

 NYC Based Software Developer
 ----------------------------

-I am currently pursuing my next opportunity and open to both remote and in-office work.
-I have spent my career in tech working in enterprise software for both small startups as well as large tech corporations.
-After starting in software sales, my passion and curiosity for these products fueled my desire to become more technical and attend a full stack web development coding bootcamp.
-I recently finished my first engineering role as a front end development intern at Revelio Labs, a labor market data platform, where I actively contributed to the front end enterprise dashboard in a React/TypeScript code base.

 * 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [charlie-carr.com](http://www.charlie-carr.com)
 * ✉️  You can contact me at [charliecarr4@gmail.com](mailto:charliecarr4@gmail.com)